Wild Calla Lilies in California

 This is a good idea but if you know their date of birth, why not send a card to mark their birthday as well ?
 The family will be marking this day and your card is sure to be noticed.

 The handmade sympathy cards that I picture are from Lotus Art studio.
-These are the finest sympathy cards that I have found.
+These are the finest sympathy cards that I have found so far.
 They are located in the UK and they do offer world wide delivery by airmail – 15 days or international courier – much faster.

 Writing your Sympathy Card